Text Structure

 View Answers

-ereading worksheet – Text Structure Practice 3
+Text Structure Practice 3 | Ereading Worksheet

-Identifying Text Structure 4 - read each passage and determine the text structure.
+Identifying Text Structure 4 – read each passage and determine the text structure.
 Then, put information from the text into the appropriate graphic organizer.
 Remember to focus on the main idea of each paragraph.
+Suggested reading level for this text: Grade 5-9

 Identifying Text Structure 4 RTF